Why hello there.

 Not doing the math

 So, at the mandatory pre-race meetup there were a few people speaking to the crowd of nervous runners (present company included).
 One person said something that I almost raised my hand to correct, but I didn’t want to be ‘that guy’ so I kept my silence until I got behind the keyboard like all internet warriors do.
 He said that 75 miles divided among 24 hours equals about 3.175 miles per hour, or basically running a 5k per hour.
 This sounds incredibly easy, and he even said he walked about 4/5 of the course.
-Though probably true, the math did not add up.
+Though probably true on average, the math did not add up on certain sections of the course.
 This pace was only valid under the following conditions:

 2) There were no do-or-die cutoffs at any of the aforementioned aid stations.